Pedram-Rajaei/FREUD-SSM-DNN/README.md

 <h2>Code Structure and Documentation</h2>
 The codebase is organized into the following modules:

-- data_processing.py: Handles data loading and preprocessing, including reading CSV files and preparing time-series neural data.
+- ```data_processing.py:``` Handles data loading and preprocessing, including reading CSV files and preparing time-series neural data.
-- cnn1d_model.py: Defines a 1D CNN architecture that processes latent neural states for binary classification tasks.
+- ```cnn1d_model.py:``` Defines a 1D CNN architecture that processes latent neural states for binary classification tasks.
-- particle_filter.py: Implements the particle filtering algorithm to estimate the latent states over time.
+- ```particle_filter.py:``` Implements the particle filtering algorithm to estimate the latent states over time.
-- em_algorithm.py: Contains the Expectation-Maximization (EM) algorithm, which iteratively refines model parameters using E-step (particle filtering), M-step (parameter updates), and NN-step (DNN training).
+- ```em_algorithm.py:``` Contains the Expectation-Maximization (EM) algorithm, which iteratively refines model parameters using E-step (particle filtering), M-step (parameter updates), and NN-step (DNN training).
 - ```utils.py:``` Utility functions for data handling, training, and visualizing neural dynamics.

+<h2>Methodology</h2>
+<h3></h3>EM Algorithm and Training Procedure</
+The EM algorithm is essential to this research, iteratively estimating model parameters to maximize data likelihood under the SSM-DNN framework.
+The algorithm includes the following steps:

+<h4>1.
+Initialization:<h4></h4>
+- The latent state, noise covariances, and transition matrices are initialized.

+<h4>2.
+E-Step (Particle Filtering):</h4>
+- Latent states X<sub>k</sub> are inferred using a particle filter for each trial, leveraging the SSM dynamics.
+The particle filter iteratively updates particles based on neural data, generating state estimates that represent the underlying manifold structure.

+<h4>3.
+M-Step (Parameter Update):</h4>
+- Model parameters are updated using maximum likelihood estimation.
+Transition (A, B) and observation (C, D) matrices are optimized based on inferred states, while covariances <I>Q</I> and <I>R</I> are recalculated to account for process and observation noise.

+<h4>4.
+NN-Step (DNN Training):</h4>
+- The DNN classifier is trained using updated particle-filtered states, refining the latent representation to improve label prediction.

+<h4>5.
+Convergence:</h4>
+- This process repeats until the model achieves stable likelihood values, indicating convergence.